rrwick/Deepbinner/README.md

 If your reads are already basecalled, then running Deepbinner is a two-step process:
 1. Classify reads using the fast5 files
-2. Sort out the basecalled fastq reads using the classifications
+2. Organise the basecalled FASTQ reads into bins using the classifications

 ### Step 1: classifying fast5 reads